skip to Main Content

 2. Separate the person from the pattern.

-Underperformance is usually a gap between expectations and execution.
+Underperformance is usually a gap between your expectations and their execution.
 Your job is to close that gap, not to judge the individual.
-When you approach the conversation with that mindset, it becomes much less personal for both of you.
+When you approach the conversation with a growth mindset, it becomes much less personal for both of you.

 3. Be direct without being harsh.

-Many leaders either soften their message so much that it gets lost, or they overcorrect and come in too strong.
-Neither works.
-Say what you mean, clearly and calmly.
+Some leaders soften their message so much that it gets lost.
+Other leaders overcorrect and come on too strong.
+Neither of these options works.
+It is important to say what you mean both clearly and calmly.
 Your team member deserves to know exactly where they stand and exactly what needs to change.

 4. Set clear expectations going forward.